charafmrah/Data-Structures/README.md

 These are some of the popular data structures implemented using Java.

-These are good for beginners to learn how to implement.
+This is a good resource for beginners to see how the code of these data structures is implemented at a basic level.